Hungarians

-Hungarians, also known as Magyars, (Note: /ˈmæɡjɑːrz/ MAG-yarz; magyarok /hu/) are an ethnic group native to Hungary (Magyarország), who share a common culture, language, history and ancestry.
-They also have a notable presence in former parts of the Kingdom of Hungary.
+Hungarians, also known as Magyars, (Note: /ˈmæɡjɑːrz/ MAG-yarz; magyarok /hu/) are an ethnic group native to present day Hungary (Magyarország), and the Carpathian Basin who share a common culture, language, history and ancestry.
+They have a notable presence in parts of the former Kingdom of Hungary.
 The Hungarian language belongs to the Ugric branch of the Uralic language family, alongside the Khanty and Mansi languages.

-There are an estimated 14.5 million ethnic Hungarians and their descendants worldwide, of whom 9.6 million live in today's Hungary.
+There are an estimated 14.5 million ethnic Hungarians and their descendants worldwide, of whom approximately 9.6 million live in today's Hungary.
 About 2 million Hungarians live in areas that were part of the Kingdom of Hungary before the Treaty of Trianon in 1920 and are now parts of Hungary's seven neighbouring countries, Slovakia, Ukraine, Romania, Serbia, Croatia, Slovenia, and Austria.
-In addition, significant groups of people with Hungarian ancestry live in various other parts of the world, most of them in the United States, Canada, Germany, France, the United Kingdom, Chile, Brazil, Australia, and Argentina, and therefore constitute the Hungarian diaspora (magyar diaszpóra).
+In addition, significant groups of people with Hungarian ancestry live in various other parts of the world, most of them in the United States, Canada, Germany, France, the United Kingdom, Chile, Brazil, Australia, and Argentina, and therefore constitute the Hungarian diaspora (szórványmagyarság).

 The diaspora can be divided into several subgroups according to local linguistic and cultural characteristics; subgroups include the Székelys (in eastern Transylvania as well as a few in Suceava County, Bukovina), the Csángós (in Western Moldavia), the Palóc, the Matyó and the Magyarabs (in Nubia).